The Outer Worlds 2 Early Access Impressions – Bigger, Bolder, and Closer to New Vegas Than Ever

 A Strong Start That Feels Like Classic Obsidian

-Across multiple reviews, players agree on one thing: The Outer Worlds 2 doesn’t reinvent the wheel—it refines it.
-One reviewer summed it up perfectly:
+In review after review, players are unanimous on one count: The Outer Worlds 2 doesn’t re-invent the wheel — it refines it.
+As one reviewer put it best:

 “The Outer Worlds 2 doesn’t try to reinvent anything, and that’s exactly why it works.”

-This sentiment echoes through dozens of impressions.
-Fans describe it as a natural evolution of the original—smarter, sharper, and packed with choices that matter.
-The writing feels tighter, the worlds richer, and the roleplaying more rewarding.
+The feeling resounds through dozens of impressions.
+Its fans express relief that the sequel is a natural evolution of the original — smarter, sharper and filled with choices that really matter.
+The writing is tighter, the worlds richer, and roleplaying more rewarding.

-Even early in the game, players report being impressed by how dialogue choices and skill levels influence interactions.
-From breaking open locked doors using strength to manipulating conversations with charisma, The Outer Worlds 2 immediately reminds fans of Obsidian’s golden age of RPG design.
+Even early in the game, players are reporting being impressed about how dialogue choices and skill levels color interactions.
+Whether it’s prying open a locked door with brute force, or a bit of well-placed charisma to bend conversation trees to your whim, The Outer Worlds 2 triggers fond memories for fans of Obsidian’s classic RPG design.

-Nearly every player mentioned combat improvements.
-Gunplay now “feels very snappy,” animations are “massively improved,” and sound design—especially the bullet effects—was described as “pure serotonin.”
+Almost every player said they noticed improvements in the combat.
+Gunplay now “feels very snappy,” animations are “massively improved,” and sound design — specifically, the bullet effects — was labeled as “pure serotonin.”

-Several reviewers recommend jumping straight into Hard Mode, noting that Normal difficulty feels too easy for experienced players.
-On higher settings, however, the game rewards tactical thinking.
-One player recalled a standout boss fight where they had to “trap the boss using terrain and grenades,” turning the battlefield itself into a weapon.
+Some reviewers advise immediately stepping up to Hard Mode, as Normal is said to be pretty easy for veterans.
+On higher difficulty levels, though, the game rewards thoughtful strategy.
+One player raved about a memorable boss fight in which they “had to trap the boss using terrain and grenades,” making the battlefield itself into a weapon.

-Obsidian also seems to have nailed weapon feedback.
-Guns hit harder, melee builds feel impactful, and stealth options are much more viable this time.
-A player who went full stealth-melee reported being rewarded with “lethal sneak crits and meaningful quest variation based on choices.”
+Obsidian also appears to have absolutely nailed weapon feedback.
+Guns are more meaty, melee builds have some impact and stealth is infinitely more viable this time.
+One player who played it like full stealth-melee wrote that he was rewarded for doing so by “lethal sneak crits and meaningful quest variation based on choices.”

-Even those who played on handheld hardware, like the Steam Deck OLED, praised how smooth and responsive combat felt, calling it “one of the best handheld RPGs this year.”
+Even people who played on handheld hardware like the Steam Deck OLED praised how silky smooth combat felt and also exclaimed that it was “one of the best handheld RPGs this year.”

 Choices That Actually Matter

-Choice-driven design is the backbone of any good RPG, and The Outer Worlds 2 appears to double down on it.
-Players highlight how backgrounds, traits, and skills frequently influence dialogue, exploration, and quest outcomes—even in small moments.
+Choice-driven design is what makes a great RPG great, and The Outer Worlds 2 looks to double down on that.
+Players emphasize that backgrounds, traits and skills often inform the way dialogue, exploration, and quest results play out — even in minor instances.

-One early mission, involving a jammed cabin door aboard the player’s ship, reportedly offered three different ways to solve it—a small but telling example of the game’s flexible design.
+An early mission, in which there was a stuck cabin door aboard the player’s ship, allegedly had three solutions — a very minor but indicative of the flexible design.

-Fans of Fallout: New Vegas will feel right at home.
-Many describe The Outer Worlds 2 as “New Vegas in space”—a game that rewards clever builds and moral flexibility without holding your hand.
+Fallout: New Vegas fans will be in familiar territory.
+Many have characterized The Outer Worlds 2 as “New Vegas in space”—a title that freelancing and moral ambiguity pays off without a hand to hold you.

-Companions are often the heart of any Obsidian RPG, and fans say the studio hasn’t missed a beat.
-Early impressions call out standout crewmates like Aza, described as “sarcastic, deadly, and hilarious.”
-Each companion brings unique tactical perks, encouraging players to swap them out depending on enemy resistances or support needs.
+Companions are frequently the lifeblood of any Obsidian RPG and fans say that the studio hasn’t skipped a beat.
+First impressions single out crewmates including Aza, who is described as “sarcastic, deadly and hilarious.”
+There are unique tactical advantages to each companion, which incentivises you to switch between them depending on enemy resistances or support work requirements.

-Players say the dialogue feels darker, sharper, and funnier than before, balancing absurd humor with serious undertones.
-One long-form reviewer even called it “Obsidian’s best writing since New Vegas.”
+Players report feeling that the dialogue is darker, sharper and funnier than before, with a combination of absurd humor and some serious undertones.
+One long-form reviewer even referred it as “Obsidian’s best writing since New Vegas.”

 Visuals, Performance, and Art Direction

-Visually, The Outer Worlds 2 improves upon its predecessor without losing its signature pulp-sci-fi charm.
-Players highlight the enhanced lighting, smoother animations, and beautifully rendered cutscenes in the opening hours.
+In terms of looks, The Outer Worlds 2 is a step up from its predecessor without abandoning its pulp-sci-fi feel.
+Players rave about the improved lighting, smoother animations and gorgeously well rendered cutscenes in their first few hours.

 “TURN OFF RAY TRACING.
 That ♥♥♥♥ has minimal benefits graphically yet is so detrimental to performance.”

-Performance issues are among the most common complaints.
-Some users with high-end setups (like RTX 4080 and 5080 GPUs) report inconsistent frame rates in open-world zones, shader compilation bugs, and occasional stuttering.
-Others got stuck entirely on the “compiling shaders” screen.
+Most complaints are performance related.
+A few with high-end setups (RTX 4080 and 5080 GPUs) are reporting inconsistent frame rates in open-world zones, shader compilation issues, random stuttering.
+Others became stuck completely on the “compiling shaders” screen.

-Despite these hiccups, many note that the game runs surprisingly well on Steam Deck, especially the OLED model.
-Players praised its stability on Very High settings, calling it a “top-tier handheld experience.”
+Even with these hiccups, many have pointed out that the game runs shockingly well on Steam Deck, especially the OLED variant.
+Players lauded its stability on Very High settings, one saying it was a “top tier handheld experience.”

 Crafting, Character Creator, and Customization

-If there’s one area that divides players, it’s customization.
-While skill builds and perks get high praise, the character creator has been criticized for being “very poor compared to almost every RPG out there.”
-Hairstyles, in particular, were singled out for looking outdated and lacking variety.
+If there’s one segment of a game that separates players, it is customization.
+Though skill builds and perks are widely well-received, the character creator has been labeled “very poor compared to almost every RPG out there.”
+The hairstyles in particular were called out for being behind the times, and lacking diversity.

-Still, the perk system and progression loop keep players engaged enough to overlook these flaws.
-Replay value appears strong, with some players already planning second and third playthroughs.
+Even so, the perk system and progression loop is engaging enough to make you overlook these issues.
+Replay value seems to be high (some players are already planning second or third playthroughs).

-Many reviews note a darker tone compared to the first game—something fans of Pentiment and Pillars of Eternity will appreciate.
-The humor remains, but the stakes feel higher, and moral choices carry more weight.
+Several reviews point to a darker tone than the original game, one that fans of Pentiment and Pillars of Eternity will surely relish.
+The humor is the same, but the stakes feel higher and moral decisions weigh down even heavier.

-One player compared it to a fusion of influences:
+One player likened it to a grab bag with a bit of everything:

-That combination seems to have hit home.
-Several players describe the game as “addictive” and “impossible to put down.”
-One fan admitted to playing nine hours straight on day one, calling it “a huge improvement in literally every single possible way.”
+Clearly that combination resonated.
+A number of the players call the game “addictive” and “literally impossible to put down.”
+One fan confessed to playing nine hours straight on day one and said it’s “a huge improvement in literally every single possible way.”

 Not Everyone’s Sold Yet